walterra/claude-code-helpers/README.md

 Notes on Claude Code setup with sample commands.

+I played around with subagents a bit.
+I'm still missing a real use case for them, I prefer to run parallel Claude Code sessions and use commands instead.
+I suspect subagents might pollute you system prompt.

 ## commands/todo.md

 This is based on an older version of badlogic's Todo Implementation System: https://github.com/badlogic/claude-commands